victorvd/3gpp-5gplmodel/README.md

 A hosting server runs a program called the web server.
 It is this program that makes the machine act like a web server.
 The web server software requires that a directory be designated as the home, root or base.
 All your web site files need to be placed in this directory.

-On Linux/Unix/FreeBSD based servers running the Apache web server, the home directory is typically called public_html or www
+On Linux/Unix/FreeBSD based servers running the Apache web server, the home directory is typically called public_html or www.